community-tech-alliance/dbt-cta/README.md

 If this is your first time running the helper script, make sure to run the `Initialize Python virtual env` option first to install all the needed dependencies.

+If the pre-commit hook is not letting you commit something and you want to override it.
+You can ignore the sqlfluff lint hook by running your `git commit` with the `--no-verify` flag.

 ## Cleanup Scripts

 ### Implementing dbt functions